Tell Me What You See: Text-Guided Real-World Image Denoising: Conclusion

 \section{Conclusion}

-In this work, we presented a novel approach for image enhancement using text guidance and diffusion model reconstruction.
-In comparison with non-text-conditioned models, reconstruction results are improved when a description of the captured scene is used.
-The encouraging results may inspire a new way of photography that integrates human vision (namely, the photographer) through a caption with image processing and enhancement algorithms.
-This approach may extend the frontiers of current imaging methods.
+This work presented a novel text-guided approach to real-world noisy image enhancement, demonstrating significantly improved reconstruction compared to non-text-guided models.
+These promising results suggest a new paradigm in photography that integrates human vision, specifically the photographer’s input, through captions with advanced image processing and enhancement algorithms.
+By incorporating descriptive information, our method may push the boundaries of current imaging techniques, offering a more interactive and intuitive approach to achieve high-quality image reconstruction, even under challenging conditions.

 { }